-- It would have avoided the use of forced treatment and of seclusion and restraint. - It would have avoided George's detention in the hospital. - Staff could have retained relationship based on trust with George. - George would have felt that he had been respected and would have been more likely to seek help if he experienced a future crisis. - George may have felt less isolated and depressed as people would have taken the initiative to ensure he felt more connected and open to work with others to overcome this difficult situation. - It would have supported George's recovery journey.
+- George's human rights would have been respected. - It would have avoided the use of forced treatment and of seclusion and restraint. - It would have avoided George's detention in the hospital. - Staff could have started to build a relationship based on trust with George. - George would have felt that he had been respected and would have been more likely to seek help if he experienced a crisis in future. - George may have felt less isolated and depressed as people would have taken the initiative to ensure he felt more connected and open to working with others to overcome this difficult situation. - The service would not have resorted to coercive practices against George and would have provided better quality care and support. - It would have supported George's recovery journey.